i2metaverse/i2m/docs/index.md

 * **Encourage the evolution of methodologies** to keep pace with advancements in intelligent immersion.

 By joining us, you can contribute to the growth and innovation of intelligent immersification through our collaborative efforts.

+Some background about IIM:
+- We started an "AI x Metaverse" track in the AAAI 2023 Summer Symposium, and garnered the highest number of submissions resulting in a full-day workshop that was the most attended track
+- We followed that up with a "AI x Metaverse" BoF session at SIGGRAPH Asia 2023, which also enjoyed (more than) a full house

 ## 2. Mission and Vision**